 It was an introduction as part of the Sheridan Green Series by Sheridan Nurseries in Ontario, Canada.
 Noted highly for its winter hardiness and globular shape.

 With the versatility of Green Gem Boxwood, companion plant ideas are endless.
-Combine with perennials Summer Peek-a-Boo Allium, Montrose White Calamint, Prairie Dropseed, and Wild Geranium.
+Combine with perennials Summer Peek-a-Boo Allium, Montrose White Calamint, Prairie Dropseed, and Wild Geranium (Geranium maculatum).
 Accent around the base of a tree or shrub like Waterfall Japanese Maple, Koreanspice Viburnum, or Contorted Filbert for a unique pairing.